 POSSESSION LIMIT: 15 rooster pheasants, taken according to the daily limit.
 The limit accrues at the rate of 3 birds a day and 15 birds may not be possessed until after the fifth day of hunting.

-SHOOTING HOURS: 10 a.m., Central Time to sunset the entire season.
+SHOOTING HOURS: 10 a.m., Central Time, to sunset.
 NOTE: Central Time is used for opening shooting hours statewide.